telekom-mms/cmcc-operator/docs/custom-resource.md

 the Master Live Server to any new RLS.
 If you want to increase the number of RLS after initial setup, you would need to take care of that manually.

+**Note**: to enable this functionality, code will need to be added to the apps/content-server component in your Blueprint workspace that pick the correct database properties from the list of all properties based on the stateful set index.
+An example will be provided in a separate repository.

 **Future functionality**: When `with.delivery.minCae` is set to a value smaller than `with.delivery.maxCae`, a horizontal pod autoscaler will be configured that will scale the number of CAEs from the minimum to the maximum amount based on the CPU load of the CAEs.